Evernight/beantab/README.md

 - **Multiple balance types** — Supports regular Balance, valuation, and `balance-ext` directives (regular, padded, full-padded, valuation)
 - **Filtering** — Can be filtered by account / regex and a couple of additional settings to only show the set of accounts you're interested in
 - **URL-persisted settings** — Current configuration (filters, sort, layout) is stored in the URL for bookmarking / saving using ```fava-sidebar-link``` directive
+- **Categorized changes between periods** – Enable "Show Deltas" to see changes in balances from transactions classified by account types
+- **Interlinked with Fava pages*** – Easily find discrepancies in balances and explore them in Fava

 ## Installation